mikaelwaltersson/DynamoDB.NET/README.md

 ## 1.0.0-beta

-I created the library back in 2016 as an alternative to the "high level" [AWS SDK DynamoDB library](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DotNetSDKHighLevel.html) that in my opionion had quite bad developer experience, no high level support for query/scan filters, reflection based (slow) serialization etc. I has since been used in both commercial and non-commercial products.
+I created the library back in 2016 as an alternative to the "high level" [AWS SDK DynamoDB library](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DotNetSDKHighLevel.html) that in my opionion had quite bad developer experience, no high level support for query/scan filters, reflection based (slow) serialization etc. It has since been used in both commercial and non-commercial products.

 Because of lack of time to invest in creating documentation and adding a test suite I haven't gotten around to publish it as open source on GitHub and making the binaries available on NuGet.